hama12121212/RAG-system-that-provides-an-answer-about-a-PDF/README.md

 2. **GenAI Module**
    - **Technologies Used**:
-     - OLLama: Provides the LLM (Mistral) to generate responses based on retrieved document chunks.
+     - hugging face: provides the "gpt2" model to generate chunks and responses
    - **Purpose**:
      - Generates embeddings for document chunks and produces natural language responses based on the retrieved context.
    - **Key Components**:
-     - **OllamaEmbeddings**: Used to generate embeddings when querying documents.
+     - **Transformers library**: Used to generate embeddings when querying documents.
-     - **LLM Integration**: The Mistral model from Ollama processes the retrieved context and generates responses.
+     - **LLM Integration**: The gpt2 model processes the retrieved context and generates responses.

 3. **Backend Module**
    - **Technology Used**: